ABOUT

 JOE HISAISHI

-Joe Hisaishi started to show his interest in minimal music when he was a student at Kunitachi College of Music, Japan, and started his career as a contemporary music composer.
-Presentation of MKWAJU in 1981 and the release of his first album Information in the following year was the kickoff of his career as a solo artist.
-Starting with Nausicaa of the Valley of the Wind (1984), Hisaishi has produced music for 10 Hayao Miyazaki films.
-He also composed the music for HANA-BI directed by Takeshi Kitano, Departures directed by Yojiro Takita, Villain directed by Sang-il Lee, The Tale of Princess Kaguya directed by Isao Takahata and What A Wonderful Family! series directed by Yoji Yamada.
-Hisaishi also is well-reputed as a skilled performer, ranging from piano soloist to orchestra conductor.
-In 2004, he assumed a post of first music director of New Japan Philharmonic “World Dream Orchestra (W.D.O.)”.
-He also presented a world tour of Joe Hisaishi Symphonic Concert: Music from the Studio Ghibli Films of Hayao Miyazaki (visiting Paris, Melbourne, San Jose, Los Angeles, New York, Prague, Brussels & Lyon, among others).
-In recent years, he works as a classical music conductor and also composed new works in a contemporary music style, including TRI-AD for Large Orchestra (2016), The East Land Symphony (2016), ad Universum (2019) and Border Concerto for 3 Horns and Orchestra (2020).
-Hisaishi has collaborated with a wide range of artists including Philip Glass, David Lang, Mischa Maisky, and orchestra Hong Kong Philharmonic, Melbourne Symphony Orchestra, Singapore Symphony Orchestra among others.
+My Neighbour Totoro (West End/Barbican, London 22-23 and 23-24).
+Joe Hisaishi first became interested in minimal music when he was a student at Kunitachi College of Music, Japan and started his career as a contemporary music composer.
+His work with MKWAJU in 1981 and the release of his first album, Information, in the following year kicked off his career as a solo artist.
+From Nausicaä of the Valley of the Wind (1984) through to The Boy and the Heron (2023), Hisaishi has produced music for 11 Hayao Miyazaki films.
+He also composed the music for Hana-Bi directed by Takeshi Kitano, Departures directed by Yojiro Takita, Villain directed by Sang-il Lee, The Tale of the Princess Kaguya directed by Isao Takahata, and What a Wonderful Family! series directed by Yoji Yamada.
+Joe Hisaishi is a renowned and skilled performer, ranging from piano soloist to orchestra conductor.
+Alongside major Japanese orchestras, he has conducted the Vienna Symphony Orchestra, London Symphony Orchestra, Melbourne Symphony Orchestra, American Symphony Orchestra, Los Angeles Philharmonic, Hong Kong Philharmonic Orchestra, Singapore Symphony Orchestra and many more.
+In 2017, he also began a world tour of Joe Hisaishi’s Symphonic Concert: Music from the Studio Ghibli Films of Hayao Miyazaki (visiting London, Paris, Melbourne, San Jose, Los Angeles, New York, Prague, Brussels and Lyon).
+The success of the tour is unparalleled.
+In recent years, he has actively worked as a classical music conductor and composed new works in a contemporary music style, including TRI-AD for Large Orchestra (2016), The East Land Symphony (2016), Ad Universum (2019), Border Concerto for 3 Horns and Orchestra (2020) and Viola Saga (2022).
+Hisaishi has collaborated with a wide range of artists, including Philip Glass, David Lang, Mischa Maisky and Terry Riley.
+Since 2014, he has been working as a producer and conductor, and holding contemporary music concerts with his JOE HISAISHI presents MUSIC FUTURE (also recorded as a live album).
+In 2019, he also led a concert series Future Orchestra Classics (FOC) and released a Beethoven Symphony recording that was given a Special Prize from the 57th Record Academy Awards in Japan, in 2019.
+He has been appointed as Composer in Residence and Music Partner with New Japan Philharmonic Orchestra from September 2020 and Principal Guest Conductor with Japan Century Orchestra from April 2021.
+In 2023, the Deutsche Grammophon released its first Joe Hisaishi album, A Symphonic Celebration: Music from the Studio Ghibli Films of Hayao Miyazaki, which reached No.1 on the Billboard chart.
+He also has been Composer-in-Association for Royal Philharmonic Orchestra since 2024 and Music Director for Japan Century Orchestra since 2025.
+His unique input as a contemporary music composer is highly appreciated, and his continuous enthusiasm for musical activities that go beyond ordinary creative work is appreciated worldwide.

 STUDIO GHIBLI